U.S. House votes to decriminalize marijuana in federal law - NewsBreak

 The House approved two amendments to the bill from moderate Democrats and defeated one from a more progressive member.

-New Jersey Democrat Josh Gottheimer’s amendment, which passed, would provide $10 million to the National Highway Traffic Safety Administration to develop methods to determine whether a driver is impaired by marijuana.
+New Jersey Democrat Josh Gottheimer’s amendment that would provide $10 million to the National Highway Traffic Safety Administration to develop methods to determine if a driver is impaired by marijuana passed.

 The House also approved an amendment sponsored by Conor Lamb of Pennsylvania that would commission a study by the National Institute for Occupational Safety and Health on the impact of marijuana legalization in the workplace.